(This page contains affiliate links. Find our disclaimer page here)

 You could review alphabet cards, sing nursery rhymes, and clapping songs, practice counting with toys objects in books, describe things you see or just think aloud to your baby, and of course read books to your baby.
 These are some of our favorite baby books.
 I also wrote a post on reading to your baby.

 Develop fine motor skills:

 Play with shapes, stacking cups or blocks, taking things out of containers and putting them back in (Lily could take things out, but didn’t replace things back into containers until 11 months).
 Help baby clap, wave, blow kisses, and play peekaboo.
+Lily has enjoyed these colorful stacking cups and has started to stack them herself.
 We bought Lily this ball pit and practiced rolling balls.
 I juggled two balls for her which was highly entertaining.

 I can’t wait for her to stop putting things in her mouth so we can do more crafty things.
 I’m pinning so many right now and I’m excited to try them out with my almost-toddler.
 Hopefully by Christmas she will be eating less things and we can make cute crafty things!